Introduction: Amplifier Dock

 Belt/disc sander or Hand file

 Mallet or Hammer (for installing t-nuts or threaded inserts)

 Tape measure and Square

-Keep a consistent speed while cutting to prevent burn marks like mine.
+Pro tip: Keep a consistent feed rate while cutting to prevent burn marks.

 Step 10: Round the Corners